dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ## Define metrics

 [Metrics](/docs/build/metrics-overview) are the language your business users speak and measure business performance.
-To be technical about it, they are an aggregation over a column in your warehouse that you enrich with dimensional cuts.
+They are an aggregation over a column in your warehouse that you enrich with dimensional cuts.

 There are different types of metrics you can configure:

-- **[Conversion metrics](/docs/build/conversion)**: Track when a base event and a subsequent conversion event occur for an entity within a set time period.
+- **[Conversion metrics](/docs/build/conversion)** &mdash; Track when a base event and a subsequent conversion event occur for an entity within a set time period.
-- **[Cumulative metrics](/docs/build/metrics-overview#cumulative-metrics):** Aggregate a measure over a given window.
+- **[Cumulative metrics](/docs/build/metrics-overview#cumulative-metrics)** &mdash; Aggregate a measure over a given window.
 If no window is specified, the window will accumulate the measure over all of the recorded time period.
-Note that you will need to create the time spine model before you add cumulative metrics.
+Be aware that you must create the time spine model before you add cumulative metrics.
-- **[Derived metrics](/docs/build/metrics-overview#derived-metrics)**: Allows you to do calculations on top of metrics.
+- **[Derived metrics](/docs/build/metrics-overview#derived-metrics)** &mdash; Allows you to do calculations on top of metrics.
-- **[Simple metrics](/docs/build/metrics-overview#simple-metrics)**: Directly reference a single measure, without any additional measures involved.
+- **[Simple metrics](/docs/build/metrics-overview#simple-metrics)** &mdash; Directly reference a single measure without any additional measures involved.
-- **[Ratio metrics](/docs/build/metrics-overview#ratio-metrics):** Involve a numerator metric and a denominator metric.
+- **[Ratio metrics](/docs/build/metrics-overview#ratio-metrics)** &mdash; Involve a numerator metric and a denominator metric.
 A constraint string can be applied to both the numerator and denominator or separately to the numerator or denominator.

 Once you've created your semantic models, it's time to start referencing those measures you made to create some metrics:

-1. Add metrics to your `fct_orders.yml` semantic model file:
+Add metrics to your `fct_orders.yml` semantic model file:

 ```yaml
 semantic_models: